-You have the freedom to experiment and adjust your pricing strategy as you go.
-This might mean raising your rates to reflect the high-quality services you offer or bundling your services to make them more convenient and appealing to clients.
+You can experiment and adjust your pricing strategy as you go.
+For example, you might mean raising your rates to reflect your high-quality services or bundling them to make them more convenient and appealing to clients.

-It’s also essential to consider the unique needs and preferences of your client base when adjusting your pricing.
-Think about what your clients value most and how you can tailor your pricing to meet those needs.
+It’s also essential to consider your client base’s unique needs and preferences when adjusting your pricing.
+Consider what your clients value most and how you can tailor your pricing to meet those needs.

 Case Study: How Brittyn Tripled Her Income and Created a High-Value Signature Program